garfix/nligems/doc/internals.md

 The information itself may consist of

-- relations (persons, soil samples, countries, ...)
+- factual information (persons, soil samples, countries, ...)
+- meta information (information about a class of objects)
 - inference rules (if A then B)
 - time based information (at time T is was the case that C)
 - position based information (at position P it is the case that C)
-- cause/effect based information (event A was because of event B)
+- goal based information (event A was because of event B)

 The source may be persistent or volatile.
 A ___volatile___ source is destroyed when the interaction with the user ends.
 A ___persistent___ source does not depend on the user session.